FZJ-IEK3-VSA/HiSim/docs/index.rst

 Contribution
 ============================================================

-This software is developed together with the **Hochschule Emden/Leer** inside the project "Piegstrom".
+This software is developed together with the **Hochschule Emden/Leer** inside the project `Piegstrom`.

 Acknowledgement
 ================================================